pypa/packaging/docs/tags.rst

     and tag calculation happens to be expensive.

     :param bool warn: Whether warnings should be logged.
 Defaults to ``False``.

+Low Level Interface
+'''''''''''''''''''

+The following functions are low-level implementation details.
+They should typically not be needed in application code, unless the application has specialised requirements (for example, constructing sets of supported tags for environments other than the running interpreter).

+These functions capture the precise details of which environments support which tags.
+That information is not defined in the compatibility tag standards but is noted as being up to the implementation to provide.

+.. attribute:: INTERPRETER_SHORT_NAMES

+    A dictionary mapping interpreter names to their `abbreviation codes`_ (e.g. ``"cpython"`` is ``"cp"``).
+All interpreter names are lower-case.

 .. function:: interpreter_name()